earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/09-multispectral-remote-sensing-fire/in-class/2017-03-01-fire03-modis-data-in-python.md

 title: "Work with MODIS Remote Sensing Data in Python"
 excerpt: "MODIS is a satellite remote sensing instrument that collects data daily across the globe at 250-500 m resolution.
 Learn how to import, clean up and plot MODIS data in Python."
 authors: ['Leah Wasser', 'Jenny Palomino']
-modified: 2020-03-11
+modified: 2020-03-12
 category: [courses]
 class-lesson: ['modis-multispectral-rs-python']
 permalink: /courses/earth-analytics-python/multispectral-remote-sensing-modis/modis-remote-sensing-data-in-python/
 nav-title: 'MODIS Data in Python'
 module-title: 'MODIS, Landsat and the Normalized Burn Ratio Index (NBR) in Python'
 module-description: 'MODIS is a satellite remote sensing instrument that collects data daily across the globe at 250-500 m resolution.
 Learn how to import, clean up and plot MODIS data in Python'
-module-nav-title: 'Normalized Burn Ration For Fire Severity - in Python'
+module-nav-title: 'Normalized Burn Ratio For Fire Severity - in Python'
 module-type: 'class'
 class-order: 1
 week: 9